sunjerry019/nanosquared/README.md

 The controller used for this project is the SIGMAKOKI/OptoSigma Controller `GSC-01` with the accompanying stage `SGSP26-200`.

-Due to software compability issues, device-interfacing code in this repository may only run on Windows.
+Due to software compability issues, device-interfacing code for the beam profilers in this repository can only run on Windows.

 ## How it works
 ### Measuring Beam-Width Data